Atakan305/Brain-Tumor-Classification-with-MRI/README.md

 ![LearnOpenCV-1](https://user-images.githubusercontent.com/76012121/149661524-5937848e-2652-448f-9cd7-b962e2fd3db4.png)

-In the following days, I will perform classification tasks with other models starting with AlexNet and upload them to my repo.
+In the following days, I'll do classification tasks with other models starting with AlexNet and upload them to my repo.